sebasacuna/tdd-katas/README.md

     * Write a Greeter class with greet function that receives a name as input and outputs Hello <name>.
 The signature of greet should not change throughout the kata.
 You are allowed to construct Greeter object as you please.
     * Greet trims the input
     * Greet capitalizes the first letter of the name
+    * Greet returns Good morning <name> when the time is 06:00-12:00
 ##### Tips

 If you want to see the commit history you can use tools like **Sourcetree** (very clear in the moment of see commit history) or **GitHub Desktop**